bservice/235/Game Design Treatment.md

 # VI.
 Gameplay
 The player will be able to jump (rocket boost), move left and right, and shoot things as the controls and mechanics of this game.
 It is a very basic combat system where the player can shoot 2-3 shots at a time to destroy enemies that would have a low health bar.

-This would be controlled on a keyboard only for a computer based platform.
+This would be controlled on a keyboard only.
 The player would use the WAD keys to jump, move left, and move right.
 Space bar could also be used to jump.
 The shift key would be the key to use to shoot the robots.

 Players could essentially learn the game by getting to each new level which will progressively get harder with bigger obstacles to get around and more enemies.